- ABOUT US

 - Accessibility Questions

-Golden Gate Park Accessible Parking Map:
+Golden Gate Park Access

 The San Francisco Recreation and Parks Department (RPD) welcomes people of all abilities to enjoy our parks and facilities, and to participate in programs, classes and special events we offer.
 Most of our buildings are physically accessible to people with disabilities, and to learn more, please see the “Facility Accessibility” section below.
 Similarly, most of our classes and programs are offered at accessible locations and all locations can provide auxiliary aids and services such as ASL or alternative formats.
 To ask for auxiliary aids and services, please see the “Programmatic Access” section below.

 We recently completed a survey of our most accessible Children’s Play Areas (CPAs), including detailed photos of important accessibility features and equipment, to help the public locate these CPAs.
 Follow this link to go to a list of Recreation and Park's most accessible CPAs.

 Signing up for classes and programs can be done in person at a registration site or online by going to or registration site at this link, or over the phone at 415-831-6800.
 If you have questions about Therapeutic Recreation or Inclusion Services, please call our Therapeutic Recreation and Inclusion Services Division, at 415-206-1546 or email us at RPDTR@sfgov.org and we will assist you.
 Phone registration for people with disabilities opens at the same time as on-line and walk-in registration.
 In addition to independent access to our programs and facilities, we also offer several Therapeutic Recreation activities through our Therapeutic Recreation program.
 For more information on this, please see the “Therapeutic Recreation and Inclusion” section below.